MrKrabat/plugin.video.akibapass/README.md

 - [ ] Select video resolution

 ***

+_Akibapass is a registered trademark of the peppermint anime gmbh.
+This website and addon is not affiliated with Akibapass or peppermint anime gmbh._

 _Kodi® (formerly known as XBMC™) is a registered trademark of the XBMC Foundation.
 This website and addon is not affiliated with Kodi, Team Kodi, or the XBMC Foundation._